goetic-zoe/Scaleway-Server-Control-Bot/README.md

 ## Config

-Create a file called `config.json` in the root directory of this repo
+Create a file called `config.json` in the root directory of this repo.

 Inside `config.json` provide your bot token.